 A safe and orderly environment is fundamental to a successful instructional program so classroom discipline is necessary.
 Hebrews 12:11 says, "No discipline seems pleasant at the time, but painful.
 Later on, however, it produces a harvest of righteousness and peace for those who have been trained by it."
-Not only is discipline unpleasant for the child, but it is also hard work for parents and teachers.
+Not only is discipline unpleasant for the student, it is hard work for parents and teachers.
 At SCJS, we want to partner with parents in this work of training students.
-When student behavior warrants serious discipline, we can remind each other to keep our focus on the desired outcome-a harvest of righteousness and peace!
+Open and clear communication is vital.
+When student behavior warrants serious discipline, we can remind each other to keep our focus on the desired outcome - a harvest of righteousness and peace!